This post may contains affiliate links. As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

-Below you’ll find a very detailed comparison of our experience using both Pampers Swaddlers and Huggies Little Snugglers.
+Below you’ll find an in-depth comparison of our experience using both Pampers Swaddlers and Huggies Little Snugglers.
 The analysis breaks down the absorbency, size, comfort, fit, ingredients and cost of each diaper brand.

 First and foremost, this review includes our absorption tests on each diaper.
 I photo documented everything and made gifs so you can personally see how well these diapers keep babies dry.